mbachm/CarND-Advanced-Lane-Lines/writeup.md

 |:---:|:---:|
 | ![distorted image][dist] | ![undistorted image][undist] |

-###Pipeline (single images)
+### Pipeline (single images)

 | Pipeline steps for straight line images |
 |:---:|
 | ![straight line image 1][straight_lines1] |
 | ![straight line image 2][straight_lines2] |

-####Distortion-correction
+#### Distortion-correction

 You can see in the two images above under the headline 'Undistorted Image' that I applied the distortion correction to the straight line images.
-This was done in step 2 in my pipeline (`advanced_lane_lines.py`, line 47).
+This was done in step 2 in my pipeline (`advanced_lane_lines.py`, line 61).
 I used the `cv2.undistort()` function with my previos calculated values to perform the distortion correction

-####Color transforms, gradients or other methods to create a thresholded binary image.
+#### Color transforms, gradients or other methods to create a thresholded binary image.

 The code for this can be found in the model `color_gradient_threshold.py`.
-I used a combination of absolute sobelx and S-channel thresholds to generate a binary image (function `apply_thresholds()` lines 71-85).
+I used a combination of absolute sobelx, S-channel, magnitude thresholds togehter with a mask for the colors 'yellow' and 'white' to generate a binary image (function `apply_thresholds()` lines 91-106).
 To calculate the absolute x sobel threshold, I used a function of which was presented in a Udacity lession (`__abs_sobel_thresh()`, line 8-23).
-The HLS color transformation and threshold is performed in the function `__hls_threshold()` (lines 54-69).
-Both function generate a binary image, which is combines in the `apply_thresholds()` function (line 83-84).
+The HLS color transformation and threshold is performed in the function `__hls_threshold()` (lines 54-69), while the magnitude threshold is calculated in `__mag_thresh()` (lines 25-37).
+The yellow and white color masks are implemented in the function `__apply_white_yellow_threshold()` (lines 71-89).
+All functions generate a binary image which is combines in the `apply_thresholds()` function (line 104-105).

-I also experimented with direction, magnitude and sobely thresholds, as you can see in this module (lines 25-69 and 77-80).
+I also experimented with directionand sobely thresholds, as you can see in this module (lines 39.52).
 But the above combination provided the best results for me.
 You can the result of the `apply_thresholds()` function in the images above with the title 'Combination'.

-This parted is called in `advanced_lane_lines.py` in step 3, line 50.
+This parted is called in `advanced_lane_lines.py` in step 3, line 64.

-####Perspective transform
+#### Perspective transform

 My implementation for the perspective transformation can be found in the module `perspective_transform.py`.
-The function `apply_standard_mask_to_image()` applies a mask to the image (see 'Masked Image' in the images above), which is called in line 53 in `advanced_lane_lines.py`.
+The function `apply_standard_mask_to_image()` applies a mask to the image (see 'Masked Image' in the images above), which is called in line 67 in `advanced_lane_lines.py`.
 Afterwards, the function `warp()` is called, which takes an image and an optional boolean parameter `toBirdView`.
-There I define source and destination points for the transformation (lines 57 - 66 in `perspective_transform.py`).
+There I define source and destination points for the transformation (lines 56 - 64 in `perspective_transform.py`).
 I chose the hardcode the source and destination points in the following manner:

 ```
 def __standard_vertices_array(image, dtype=np.int32):